hadson172/DepTreeAnalyzer/readme.md

-#DepTreeAnalyzer
+# DepTreeAnalyzer
-Simple Application which allow you find out which dependencies from two dependency tree were updated ( to which version, scope).
+Simple Application which allow you find out which dependencies from two dependency trees were updated ( to which version, scope).

-##Getting started
+## Getting started
 To run project you must set up properties file and few properties listed bellow.

 ### Prerequisites